SteveHodson/CidrCalculator/README.md

   "LogicalResourceId": "MyTestResource"
 }
 ```
-Note: Number of zones supported is between 1 and 5 and whilst the solution itself won;t break at higher values it will prove wasteful as AWS has at most 5 AZs per region.
+Note: Number of zones supported is between 1 and 4 and whilst the solution itself won't break at higher values it will prove wasteful as AWS has at most 4 AZs per region.
 ## Permissions
 The lambda function uses the BasicExecutionRole which accesses CloudWatch only.
 ## License